 Under new owner HMD, the Nokia brand came back to life in 2017 with a handful of Android-powered smartphones – but only one of them, the mid-range Nokia 6, was really worth considering.

-Rumours suggest that we'll see the Nokia 9 very soon, and we have a fair idea of what to expect from this Nokia 8 successor.
-Here's everything we've heard so far.
+Rumours suggest that we'll see the Nokia 9 very soon, and we have a fair idea of what to expect from the new Nokia's most significant and surely priciest handset to date.
+Here's everything that we've heard so far.

 When will the Nokia 9 be out?